achilles945/websecurity/docs/directory-structure.md

     - **screenshots/**: Screenshots capturing evidence of vulnerabilities and exploitation.
     - **logs/**: Logs documenting exploitation steps and test results.
     - **poc-scripts/**: Proof of concept scripts demonstrating the vulnerability exploit.
-  - **remediation-guides/**: Contains remediation advice for each vulnerability identified, including fixes and best practices.
   - **references/**: A collection of external references, such as CVEs, articles, and documentation relevant to the vulnerabilities.
-  - **findings.md**: A consolidated document summarizing the findings from the penetration test.

 - **reports/**: Contains the final penetration testing report, executive summary, and detailed findings with corresponding remediation steps.